Why Vintage Vinyl Records Are Popular in the Digital Age

 While older record collectors have been investing heavily in maintaining their collections over the years, vinyl owes a lot of its 21st century rebirth to millennials and Gen Z music lovers.
 Ironically, streaming is kind of what led them here.
 Platforms like Spotify and iTunes introduced thousands of trendy teens and younger adults to the nearly-forgotten sounds of shoegaze, hard-to-find late 70’s/early 80’s rap, and other obscure oddities.

-So, what’s with younger people and vintage vinyl records?
+So, what’s with younger people and vintage vinyl records, and when did vinyl records become popular again?
 A recent YouGov survey found that one out of four 14 to 18 year olds bought a record last month.
-While most millennials were barely alive for vinyl’s decline in the 80s, the digital reality most of us live in may have contributed to a sort of generational ennui.
+While most millennials were barely alive during vinyl’s decline in the 80s, the digital reality most of us live in may have contributed to a sort of generational ennui.
 Could it be that younger music fans are just searching for something tangible?
+Either way, vinyl record popularity is rising, and there’s no doubt vinyl is still beloved by millions.

 Vinyl in the 21st Century

-Regardless of the reasons for vinyl’s renewed popularity, there’s no denying that it’s simply something fun, social, and weirdly comforting.
+Regardless of the reasons for the revival of vinyl record popularity, there’s no denying that it’s simply something fun, social, and weirdly comforting.
 People everywhere are finding new ways to bridge those traditional generational gaps and bond over something real and tangible.